MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center.md

 As a partner, you can access the center from the Partner Dashboard in the Microsoft Partner Center:

 1. Log into the [Partner Dashboard](https://partnercenter.microsoft.com/dashboard).
-2. Select the Customers link in the navigation pane.
+2. Select the **Customers** link in the navigation pane.
-3. Select the customer tenant for which you want to perform administrative tasks.
+3. Select the customer tenant that you want to perform administrative tasks for.
-4. Select Service Management.
+4. Select **Service Management**.
-5. Under the Administer Services heading, select [!INCLUDE[prodlong](../developer/includes/prodlong.md)].
+5. Under the **Administer Services** heading, select [!INCLUDE[prodlong](../developer/includes/prodlong.md)].

 The administration center can also be accessed by navigating directly to the URL of a tenant's instance.
-This is done with the URL below, replacing [TENANT_ID] with the tenant ID of the customer tenant.
+This is done with the following URL, if you replace [TENANT_ID] with the tenant ID of the customer tenant.

 `https://businesscentral.dynamics.com/[TENANT_ID]/admin`